 This seasonal holiday is also referred to as Lammas

 Lammas is an English celebration of the first grain harvest during the first week of August.
-It is a religious Christian holiday that blesses the bread of the first grains.
-There are also ceremonies that ensure the protection of the grain harvest that is similar to Lughnasadh.
+It is a Christian religious holiday that blesses the bread of the first grains.
+Some ceremonies ensure the protection of the grain harvest that is similar to Lughnasadh.

 They are not the same holiday, though.